 - Leave the bottom part of your hedge wider than the top.
 Since the lower branches don't receive as much sunlight, they die more quickly.
 If you don't overcompensate for this fallout, the bush will start to look uneven and eventually grow weak.

 - Wear safety gear for your hands and eyes.
 If you are sensitive to pollen or landscaping debris, make sure to wear a face mask to shield your nose and mouth.

 - Do not use dull handheld trimming tools.
 Keep your cuts as clean as possible to help the branches grow evenly and strong.

 - For flat cuts across the top, hold the power trimmer completely horizontal to ensure a uniform shape.

 Knowing how to trim bushes will save you time, money and increase the curb appeal of your home.
 Shop The Home Depot for trimmers, pruning tools and everything you need to get your hedges in shape.
 Ready to find the supplies you need in your local store?
-Use The Home Depot app to locate products and check inventory.
+Use The Home Depot Mobile App to locate products and check inventory.
 We'll take you to the exact aisle and bay.
 If you need some extra help trimming your hedges, consider renting hedge trimmers with our hedge trimmer rental to get your project done.
-Use once, then bring it back - no maintenance required.
+Use once, then bring it back – no maintenance required.